 - 7.19 The Authority's banking provider is Lloyds Bank.
-Cash is retained with Lloyds Bank each night earning interest at a market rate; the amount retained will be set in line with the diversification policy set out at paragraph 7.23. - 7.20 In respect of the Bank ring-fencing legislation Lloyds Bank has a relatively small investment banking operation meaning that 97% of the bank's assets remain within the 'retail bank' ring-fence.
-The Authority's business with Lloyds Bank will take place within the 'retail bank' ring-fence (Lloyds Bank Plc) and not form part of their investment banking operations (Lloyds Bank Corporate Markets). - 7.21 Lloyds Bank Plc has seen a credit ratings upgrade since ring-fencing legislation was introduced; should the Lloyds credit rating fall, then small balances may be retained with the bank for operational efficiency.
+Cash is retained with Lloyds Bank each night earning interest at below market rate; the amount retained will be set in line with the diversification policy set out at paragraph 7.23. - 7.20 In respect of the Bank ring-fencing legislation Lloyds Bank has a relatively small investment banking operation meaning that 97% of the bank's assets remain within the 'retail bank' ring-fence.
+The Authority's business with Lloyds Bank will take place within the 'retail bank' ring-fence (Lloyds Bank Plc) and not form part of their investment banking operations (Lloyds Bank Corporate Markets). - 7.21 Should the Lloyds credit rating fall below the Authority's minimum threshold, then minimum balances will be retained for operational efficiency.
 The Authority will continue to seek support from the County Council's Treasury team on bank credit risk and any changes will be determined by the Director of Finance at the Authority.